National Transportation Communications for Intelligent Transportation System Protocol

-History of the NTCIP Development
+Development

 NEMA initiated the development of the NTCIP in 1992.
 In early 1993, the US Federal Highway Administration (FHWA) brought together transportation industry representatives to discuss obstacles to installing field equipment for new Intelligent Transportation Systems (ITS).
 The representatives said that the number one priority was the need for an industry-wide standard data communications protocol.
 Since the NEMA Transportation Section members had already started work on a new industry standard, they offered to expedite and expand the scope of their activities.

 The key objectives of the new NTCIP protocol were the interchangeability of similar roadside devices, and the interoperability of different types of devices on the same communications channel.

 In 1996, the FHWA suggested a partnership of standards developing organizations to expand both user and industry involvement.
 AASHTO and ITE signed an agreement with NEMA to establish the Joint Committee on the NTCIP, and to work together on developing and maintaining the NTCIP standards.

-NTCIP Communications Standards
+Communications Standards

 Center to Field Device Communications

 NTCIP has enabled the center to field communication and command/control of equipment from different manufacturers to be specified, procured, deployed, and tested.
 NTCIP communications standards for field devices are listed below: (the corresponding NTCIP document number is shown in parentheses):